transloadit/jquery-sdk/README.md

 An example use of this plugin can be found in the [examples](https://github.com/transloadit/jquery-sdk/tree/master/examples) directory.

-To run it, simply replace `YOUR_TRANSLOADIT_AUTH_KEY` (on the HTML file) with your actual Transloadit key and load the html file on your browser.
+To run it, simply replace `YOUR_TRANSLOADIT_KEY` (on the HTML file) with your actual Transloadit key and load the html file on your browser.

 ## Releases